5 Reasons to Start a Garden

 Gardening is an escape that helps you relax and focus on the present moment, the gentle interaction with nature.
 Plus, it cultivates mindfulness and increases your connection with the natural environment.
 Studies show that community gardening is beneficial for relieving stress, as it involves nature, movement, and interaction with other people.

 When you grow your produce, you know where your food comes from and whether it contains pesticides.
 That type of transparency is hard to come by in a society that values fast food and mass-produced items.
 Gardening is an opportunity to eat more vegetables and serve more veggies to your family.
 Studies show kids are more likely to eat vegetables if they help grow them.
 It’s a chance for them to learn about healthy foods and play a role in bringing them into the world.
 They’re more likely to eat their veggies if they helped grow and prepare them.
 Research also shows kids who garden are more likely to eat a healthy diet as adults.

 Gardening is a Chance to Get Vitamin D

 Vitamin D is the sunshine vitamin, produced by exposing your skin to sunlight.
-It’s a vitamin that many people are deficient in and don’t know it.
+It’s a vitamin that many people lack and don’t know.
 The reason?
 They spend too much time indoors where the sun never touches their skin.
 It’s hard to get enough vitamin D through diet since so few foods contain this essential vitamin.
-Gardening is a way to boost your vitamin D level naturally, without taking a supplement.
+Gardening is a way to naturally boost your vitamin D levels, without taking a supplement.

-Gardening is an Opportunity to Spend in Nature
+Gardening is an Opportunity to Spend Time in Nature

 The Bottom Line

-Even if you only have a small space, it’s possible to build a garden.
-Some people even garden from containers they place on their patio.
+Even if you only have a small space, building a garden is possible.
+Some people even garden from containers they place on their patios.
 So, explore the wonderful world of gardening and the healthy food it produces.
 Your health and well-being will also benefit.